 The elephant in the room is chronic disease: we know that employees diagnosed with chronic disease can be costly to employers—not only are there direct healthcare costs due to medications and frequent doctor visits, there are also indirect expenses associated with absenteeism and loss in productivity.
-Per the Centers for Disease Control and Prevention (CDC), six in 10 Americans live with at least one chronic disease like heart disease, stroke, diabetes, or cancer.
+Per the Centers for Disease Control and Prevention (CDC), six in 10 Americans3 live with at least one chronic disease like heart disease, stroke, diabetes, or cancer.
 Therefore, chronic disease management should be an important facet of any undertaking by self-insured employers to manage their healthcare costs.

 The core elements of disease management should include vitals tracking, medication adherence, and management of nutrition and physical activity.

 Vitals such as pulse, blood pressure, temperature, and blood oxygen saturation represent the body’s basic functions, help assess the physical health of a person, and provide clues to disease prognosis.
-Changes in vital signs prior to clinical deterioration are well documented and, therefore, regular vitals tracking becomes a compelling activity to enable early detection of preventable outcomes, which is key to timely intervention.
+Changes in vital signs prior to clinical deterioration are well documented4 and, therefore, regular vitals tracking becomes a compelling activity to enable early detection of preventable outcomes, which is key to timely intervention.

 Monitoring medication intake is also critical when it comes to disease management.
-To offer some perspective, in the United States 3.8 billion prescriptions are written annually; approximately one in five prescriptions are never filled and, of those filled, about 50% are incorrectly taken (i.e., incorrect dosage, frequency, or timing).
+To offer some perspective, in the United States 3.8 billion prescriptions are written annually; approximately one in five prescriptions5 are never filled and, of those filled, about 50% are incorrectly taken (i.e., incorrect dosage, frequency, or timing).
 These are staggering numbers that emphasize the need for a trusted method to manage medication adherence.

-Benefits of diet and nutrition management and regular physical activity are well known and widely researched.
-Adults who make a conscious effort to manage nutrition and get regular physical activity can reduce the risk of many chronic conditions.
+Benefits of diet and nutrition management and regular physical activity are well known and widely researched.6 Adults who make a conscious effort to manage nutrition and get regular physical activity can reduce the risk of many chronic conditions.

 Employers have at their disposal several strategies to encourage and motivate their populations to do some or all of the above.
 One such approach is to adopt a digital health monitoring program that enables employees to establish health goals and keep a check on their vitals, medication, and wellness-related activities via smart medical devices.

-Today, one in five Americans uses a smartwatch or fitness tracker; the increasing adoption of digital technology paves the way for employers to also integrate wellness initiatives into these health programs (e.g., weight loss goals via healthy eating programs, or exercise routines and tips and tricks to stay fit), thus taking a holistic approach toward disease management.
+Today, one in five Americans7 uses a smartwatch or fitness tracker; the increasing adoption of digital technology paves the way for employers to also integrate wellness initiatives into these health programs (e.g., weight loss goals via healthy eating programs, or exercise routines and tips and tricks to stay fit), thus taking a holistic approach toward disease management.
 With the employees’ consent, data obtained from such programs can be shared with care providers, who can access a health profile outside episodic visits and become equipped to better manage chronic issues in collaboration with the employees, thus improving health outcomes.

 Not limiting their programs to disease management, employers should also promote proactive health management strategies and tools to motivate healthy employees to remain healthy.
 The same concept of vitals and wellness tracking can be extended to the healthy population as well (i.e., those not diagnosed with any chronic condition) with the goal of prevention and early disease detection.
 Data obtained through monitoring of vitals over a period of time can reveal trends that employees and their care providers can jointly use for health management.
 This type of proactive management empowers employees with awareness around their health and helps them stay alert to changes, thereby enabling early detection and timely intervention by the medical team if necessary.